jaak0b/PhotoMover/README.md

 - The FTP server can be started from the `FTP Server` tab for automated delivery.

 Contributing
 - Fixes and improvements are welcome.
-Keep changes focused and include tests for core behavior where appropriate.

-License
-- MIT — see `LICENSE`.